The pace of manufacturing is constantly accelerating—it’s never too soon to sharpen your competitive edge.

 All eight online courses can transfer to a Post-Baccalaureate Diploma in Leadership and Management (PBDLM).
 You will need to complete ten additional credits to satisfy requirements to earn the PBDLM.
-In addition, three online courses may transfer for one three-credit elective within Athabasca University’s online Executive MBA program should you meet the entry requirements and be accepted into the MBA.
+In addition, three online courses may transfer for one three-credit elective within Athabasca University’s online MBA for executives should you meet the entry requirements and be accepted into the MBA.

 What will you learn?